Dr. Anna Panchenko

 - Li M, Simonetti F, Panchenko AR.
 MutaBind estimates and interprets the effects of sequence variants on protein-protein interactions.
 Nucleic Acids Res.
 2016; 44(W1):W494-501.

-- HYDROID: Hydroxyl-radical footprint gel electrophoresis image
+- HYDROID: Hydroxyl-radical footprint gel electrophoresis image analysis and interpretation

-- MutaGene: Identifies and explores context-dependent mutational
+- MutaGene: Identifies and explores context-dependent mutational processes in cancer

-- MutaBind: Estimates effects of sequence variants on protein
+- MutaBind: Estimates effects of sequence variants on protein interactions

 - Associate Editor, PloS Computational Biology